Illinois Court Records

 What are Examples of Misdemeanors in Illinois?

-In Illinois, the most severe class of misdemeanors is a Class A misdemeanor and shoulders the most stringent sentencing of all classes.
-Illinois law grants that punishment for a Class A misdemeanor must be no more than a year in jail.
+In Illinois, the most severe class of misdemeanors is a Class A misdemeanor and carries the most stringent sentencing of all classes.
+Illinois law states that the punishment for a Class A misdemeanor should be no more than a year in jail.
 Examples of common class A misdemeanor crimes include:

 - A first DUI offense conviction,